mscherer/joycon2click/README.md

 Be aware that opening uinput mean that any software can start injecting key press.
 For example, a malware could type commands when you are using a terminal, etc.

-A better security posture could be to run that software as a daemon, then open uinput as needed and drop privileges.
-This code is not written yet.
+The software can be started with -u someuser to switch to that user after opening /dev/uinput, so just need to be started as root.